1

 FIRST SUNDAY OF THE MONTH

 Free entrance on every first Sunday of the month!
 Explorer notebooks for the little ones and audio guides in which you play the leading role are available on demand at the reception.
+Free guided tours in French and Dutch.
 Curious?
 Come and visit us!

 Info and booking